2. TICKETING FOR HOME FIXTURES

 2.11 If a home match is abandoned after supporters have been admitted to the ground but before kick-off, ticket holders are normally entitled to free admission to the rearranged match.
 If a match is abandoned after kick-off then no more than half-price will be charged to ticket-holders for the rearranged match.

 2.12 The Club offers a membership scheme covering all ages, which enables supporters to purchase tickets online, in person, or over the phone, and ahead of the general public.
-Other benefits of membership include a membership pack and a discount in the Retail Department.
-Full details of the scheme are available on the memberships page of the club’s main website.
+Other benefits of membership include a discount in the Retail Department.
+Full details of the scheme are available on the membership page of the club’s main website.

 3. TICKETING FOR AWAY FIXTURES

-3.1 Tickets for away fixtures are allocated to the Club’s supporters on the following basis:
+3.1 Tickets for away fixtures are allocated to the Club’s supporters on the following order of priority:

 a) Away season ticket holders

 3.2 The Club has no control over the prices of away match tickets which are determined by the